OpenTermsArchive/docs/content/_index.en.md

 The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the `NODE_ENV` environment variable.
 See [node-config](https://github.com/node-config/node-config) for more information about configuration files.

 For development, in order to have a local configuration that overrides the existing config, it is recommended to create a `config/development.json` file.

+#### Schedules

+Schedules for tracking and dataset publication are defined using CRON expressions.

+A CRON expression is a string comprised of five or six fields separated by spaces, each representing a different unit of time: minute, hour, day of the month, month, and day of the week (and optionally, year).
+For example, the expression `30 */12 * * *` means "at minute 30 past every 12th hour of every day."

+Here are some examples of CRON expressions and what they represent:

+- `0 0 * * *`: Run at midnight every day.
+- `0 */6 * * *`: Run every 6 hours.
+- `30 2 * * MON`: Run at 2:30 AM every Monday.
+.
+Some online tools, such as [crontab.guru](https://crontab.guru), which provide a user-friendly interface can be used to create and validate CRON expressions.

 #### Storage repositories